 For literally the past century, the majority of astrologers have been using physical birth times to calculate horoscopes.
 Through no fault of their own, this is all they have known and been taught.
 Knowledge of spiritual birth (Incarnation) times has never been presented to them, except through the Edgar Cayce readings—and even there it seemed like an archaic and ambiguous subject because no explicit means was ever revealed on what it was, when it occurred, and how to arrive at (or calculate) it.
 So astrologers have done, and still do, the very best they can with what they know.

 Also, astrology is so extraordinarily revealing that glimpses of accurate information invariably come through even when the birth time is inaccurate.
 Add to that the fact that there are some exceptionally gifted astrologers in the field who are fantastic at what they do.
 Some have an uncanny capability to intuitively ‘pick up on’ astrological energies and communicate valuable information no matter how inaccurate a horoscope is.
-One reason is that the positions of the planets in signs and the aspects they make to other planets move very slowly and so pretty much stay the same for a specific 24-hour day (with the exception of the fastest-moving indicators: the house cusps, including the major angles, and the Moon).
+One reason is that, in regards to a natal chart, the positions of the planets in signs and the aspects they make to other planets move very slowly and so pretty much stay the same for a specific 24-hour day (with the exception of the fastest-moving indicators: the house cusps, including the major angles, and the Moon).
 This explains why astrology has survived for so long and is still in current use.

 That being said, what changes and impacts a horoscope and person’s life considerably is the rising or personality sign (Ascendant).
 It directly affects and shifts all remaining inner house cusps, planets in houses, aspects (including aspects to the major angles), and forecasts.
 All of these elements depend on the correct Incarnation time and horoscope.